redwing555/recipe-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Ruby on Rails Blog App
+# Ruby on Rails Recipe App

-This is the first project I have built using Ruby on Rails.

-It's meant to be a simple blog app that I can use to learn new technologies.
+The Recipe app keeps track of all your recipes, ingredients, and inventory.
+It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
+Also, since sharing recipes is an important part of cooking the app  allow you to make them public so anyone can access them.
 ## Built With

 - Ruby on Rails
+- RSpec
+- Capybara

 ## Getting Started